Average Website Cost in 2026 — Real Data

 Key insight: The gap between freelancer and agency averages is 2.5–2.8x — not because agencies are slower, but because they include project management, QA testing, multiple specialists, documentation, and post-launch warranty.

 A landing page at $800 and a marketplace at $25,000 are both "websites."
 This is why generic "average website cost" numbers are almost useless for planning.
-Use our calculator to get a number based on YOUR project type and scope.
+Use our calculator to get a number based on YOUR project type and scope, or jump straight to the landing page pricing page if that's what you need.

 Average Cost by Platform